Volkswagen rules out Honeywell, DuPont refrigerant

 A spokesman for Volkswagen declined on Friday to say when exactly Volkswagen would begin to use carbon dioxide in its A/C systems, citing such information was relevant for competitors, but ruled out any possibility that it could begin this year.

-Volkswagen Chairman Ferdinand Piech had signaled in November that his group - consisting of brands that include Audi, Porsche and Skoda - would not use HFO-1234yf because of its flammability.
+Volkswagen Chairman Ferdinand Piech had signalled in November that his group - consisting of brands that include Audi, Porsche and Skoda - would not use HFO-1234yf because of its flammability.